ec-coding/PokeDrafts/README.md

 3. When the user hits the submit button on Card Search, switch the tab to Search Results. --COMPLETED
 4. Add radio inputs for Pokemon Type and Card Type. --COMPLETED
 5. Add checkbox inputs for Card Set. --COMPLETED
-6. Add a card counter on the Deck panel.
+6. Add a card counter on the Deck panel. --COMPLETED
 7. Show how much of each card is in a deck.

 DECK RULES